cemiyet/docs/docs/back-end.md

 **Paging**

-Default page size is 30 items.
-(This can be changed in the implementation.)
+Default page is 1 and page size is 30 items.

 Example;

-    GET /books?sortDescending=PrintDate&page=2
+    GET /genres?page=2&pageSize=5

-Will return 2nd latest 30 books.
+Will skip first 5 genres and return 2nd 5 genres.

 ---